 The residency is structured in rotations across a variety of clinical and administrative areas and is a blended experience between community and specialty pharmacy practice, specialty clinics and pharmacy leadership.

 The rotation structure ensures completion of all required PGY2 HSPAL Specialty Pharmacy goals and objectives over a 12-month period.
 A rotation schedule will be drafted for each resident at the beginning of the residency year and adjusted as needed throughout the residency.

 The 12-month experience will be broken down into these domains:

 |Duty Hours Documentation||52 weeks*||Yes|

 Residents will complete a training rotation in their respective staffing locations.
 Staffing during the PGY2 year will be completed at the UW Health Outpatient Pharmacy and the UW Health Specialty Pharmacy.

 Residents receive clinical instructor status at the University of Wisconsin-Madison School of Pharmacy.
-They can take an active role in teaching second- and third-year students in pharmacotherapy lab and precept fourth-year students on clinical rotation at the hospital and in clinics.
+They can take an active role in teaching second-, third- and fourth-year students in pharmacotherapy lab and precept fourth-year students on clinical rotation at the hospital and in clinics.
 A teaching certificate program for residents at area hospitals is offered in conjunction with the University of Wisconsin-Madison School of Pharmacy.
 Additional elective rotations with School of Pharmacy faculty are available.

-Residents receive travel support to attend one specialty pharmacy conference (NASP or Asembia), the Great Lakes Pharmacy Residents Conference and visits to other health systems and residency programs in order to observe, learn and share ideas.
+Residents receive travel support to attend one specialty pharmacy conference (ASHP, NASP, Asembia, ACCP, APhA), the Great Lakes Pharmacy Resident Conference.
+Residents will also take trips to other health systems and residency programs in order to observe, learn and share ideas.